-And let me tell you, there are huge challenges.
+And to be clear, there are huge challenges.
 It’s about five miles from his home to his office, and many days he walks.
 More than once, he’s been beaten up or robbed on the way.
 Some days he gets a ride in the back of a crowded van, but he basically does whatever it takes.
 He’s that sold out to spread the message; he knows it’s important.

-So, whenever I’m driving in my air-conditioned SUV and start getting irritated because the world isn’t cooperating with my schedule, I think of James.
+So, whenever you’re driving in your air-conditioned car and you start getting irritated because the world isn’t cooperating with your schedule, maybe you can think of James.

 So one of the ways you can leave a legacy beyond your own family and make a difference in our nation is to engage other fathers, whether they are disengaged from their kids or they simply need an encouraging word or an insight that might help them through a fathering challenge.

-Maybe challenge dads you know to make a Championship Fathering Commitment to their children.
 Maybe lead a small-group of dads.
-Or, bring our WATCH D.O.G.S. program to your children’s school as a way to encourage other dads to get more involved.
+Or, find ways to engage dads at your children’s school and encourage them to get more involved.
 Maybe you could be trained, like James, to lead other men.
 The point is, use the opportunities before you to reach out to other dads.
 There’s no better way to celebrate Father’s Day than to share some of the joys and blessings you feel as a father with other dads who may need your encouragement.

-I know that many of you are actively involved in enlisting and equipping other dads.
-Please tell us about what you’re doing either in the comments below or on our Facebook page.
+Many of you are actively involved in enlisting and equipping other dads.
+Please tell us about what you’re doing on our Facebook page.